tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Multi-row operations.md

  **Result format description**

--   [API description](../../../../intl.en-US/API Reference/Operations/OperationsSummary.md#) \(This section describes scenarios where reading all rows fails or reading partial rows fails.
+-   [BatchGetRow](../../../../intl.en-US/API Reference/Operations/BatchGetRow.md#) \(This section describes scenarios where reading all rows fails or reading partial rows fails.
 Make sure that you have read this section.\)
 -   MaxCompute

 -   The tables parameter is organized in the unit of tables.
 The tables correspond to requests one by one.